What Is Condemnation In Real Estate And What Do Homeowners Need To Know?

 Condemnation in real estate is a legal proceeding most frequently used when a government entity, or private agency with eminent domain authority, seeks to gain ownership of privately owned property.

-In the case of eminent domain, the government need only show that it is taking the land in furtherance for public use and that it has offered just compensation.
+In the case of eminent domain, the government needs to only show that it is taking the land in furtherance for public use and that it has offered just compensation.
 In some cases, the government may create an easement on the property and compensate the owner accordingly.

 With these types of situations, absentee owners or years of unpaid property tax liens are often at the root of the problem.